 New Building Project Costs ($422 million)

-Within over 200,000 square feet, the Museum will increase its gallery space by 60% and triple its total space; scheduled completion: 2015.
+Within over 200,000 square feet, the Museum has increased its gallery space by 60% and tripled its total space.

 Endowment ($225 million)

 Increasing the endowment is critical to securing the financial foundation of the Whitney’s new home.

 Providing support to ensure dynamic artistic and educational programming is essential while building the Museum downtown.

 The Whitney is tremendously grateful to its donors, whose support will help maintain the vitality, renown, and success of the Whitney as the defining museum of twentieth- and twenty-first-century American art for generations to come.